Rural Travel Fund Criteria:

-Applications to the Mangawhai Endowment Lands Account (MELA) closed 12 December 2014 and funding will be allocated at a Committee meeting to be held February 2015. (see below for further information)
+Applications to the Mangawhai Endowment Lands Account (MELA) are due to open around October 2015.
+Funding will be allocated at a Committee meeting in February or March 2016.

 Applications to the Mayoral Fund and Licence to Occupy can be applied for any time of the year.